gravitational/teleport/rfd/0068-session-recording-modes.md

 Although this RFD doesn't cover session recording toggle, the best effort mode will purpose scenarios where it is ok not to have session recording.
 Users with this mode set to their role might use this to have unrecorded sessions.
-The strict mode takes precedence to avoid giving undesired users the ability to start a session in the best-effort mode.
-For example, if the user has multiple roles attached to them, and at least one has the option set to `strict`, their session will be on strict mode.

 Another way to corrupt session recording is to fill the node disk during the session, in this case, Teleport won't be able to record the session and upload